 All in all the hike takes just over an hour depending on the speed that you are comfortable with.
 In the summer months of the year, the plants and flowers are in abundance and totally changes the scenery between winter and summer.
 The chemicals that rise from the springs explode in color over these months and paint the soil in greens, reds, yellows, and blues.

 Once you have started the hike you will come across a borehole named Drottningarhola.
 Keep an eye out for this as it is a great photo opportunity.
-Reykjadalur hike just keeps on giving, before you emerge by the hot river, a beautiful waterfall flows over the valley.
+Reykjadalur hike just keeps on giving, before you emerge by the hot river, the beautiful Djúpagilsfoss Waterfall flows over the valley.

 Make sure to stay on the paths when necessary as there is a large amount of boiling hot pools that can be dangerous.
 The further you go up the hot river the hotter the water gets, so be sure to keep this in mind when choosing a spot.